In this MasterClass review, we’ll answer whether MasterClass is worth it and share our experience as a long-time user.

 And, just for being a reader, I’ve included some guest passes at the bottom of this article for you to try MasterClass risk-free for 7 days.
 (Although, I only have a limited number and it’s first come first serve.)

 Founded in 2014 (originally as Yanka Industries, Inc.) by Stanford student, David Rogier, MasterClass launched its website the following May with only three instructors.
 Twelve classes were later added in 2017 before the total drastically jumped to 50 by 2018.

-MasterClass classes are taught by respected and renowned experts in a series of high-quality video lessons, typically with a supplemental workbook that can easily be downloaded and printed for further reference.
+MasterClass classes are taught by respected and renowned experts and celebrity instructors in a series of high-quality video lessons, typically with a supplemental workbook that can easily be downloaded and printed for further reference.

 Every course contains between 2 to 4 hours of video divided into single class lessons that are approximately 10 to 15 minutes long.

-If students are curious to expand their level of knowledge or want to ask questions, each class has its own individual online portal called “The Hub” where students can interact with other students and MasterClass moderators.
+In 2021, MasterClass rolled out a new learning feature called Sessions by MasterClass.
+Previously, if students wanted to expand their level of knowledge or want to ask questions, each class had its own individual online portal called “The Hub” where students could interact with other students and MasterClass moderators.